 In order to keep its fulfillment centers running smoothly, Amazon uses predictive analytics to predict when equipment is likely to fail.
 By analyzing data from sensors and other sources, the AI system can identify patterns that indicate that equipment is starting to malfunction.
 This allows maintenance to be scheduled before a problem occurs, reducing downtime and improving efficiency.

-Amazon's use of artificial intelligence has helped the company to become more efficient, improve the customer experience, and increase its profitability.
-As AI technology continues to advance, it is likely that Amazon will continue to find new and innovative ways to use it to improve its operations.
+Amazon's use of artificial intelligence technology has helped the company to become more efficient, improve the customer experience, and increase its profitability.
+As Artificial Intelligence technology continues to advance, it is likely that Amazon will continue to find new and innovative ways to use it to improve its operations.